 JR: Usually, around every six to seven inches, you tie a knot.
 So, it's a lot of knots.
-A lot of guys tie six hundred-foot lines.
+A lot of guys tie six-hundred-foot lengths.
 The lead lines come in six hundred-foot lengths, I think.
-Like I said, a lot of top lines come in twelve hundred-foot lengths.
-But what I do is I break them into three hundred-foot lines so I can have more of a variety in the length of line that I use.
+I guess a lot of top lines come in twelve-hundred-foot lengths.
+But what I do is I break them into three hundred-foot lengths so I can have more of a variety in the length of line that I use.
 The length of the wall of the net, I break them up.
-So, I kind of like three hundred-foot lengths.
-So, that's three hundred, six hundred, twelve hundred knots for a three hundred-foot piece of net.
-So, I have probably six or seven thousand feet of net.
+So, I tie like three-hundred-foot lengths.
+So, that's three hundred, six hundred, twelve hundred knots for a three-hundred-foot piece of net.
+And I have probably six or seven thousand feet of net.
 I don't use it all at once.
 Like I said, different nets for different times of the year.
-So, it's a lot of knots a lot of time, but it doesn't bother me.
-It only bothers me when will we have it done in time.
+So, it's a lot of knots, it's a lot of time, but it doesn't bother me.
+It only bothers me when I don't have it done in time.
 When I'm looking at a piece of net and I'm going, "This isn't catching.
 I wish I had some more net."
-I also heard stories that all fishermen say because a lot of times like a bluefish might blow a big hole in it or something.
-The net looks pretty ragged like cannonball holes in them at times.
+I also heard stories that all fishermen say, well a ratty net-because a lot of times like a bluefish might blow a big hole in it or something.
+The net looks pretty ragged, you have like cannonball holes in them at times.
 If the net really gets bad, then a fisherman will say, "Well, a rag sometimes catches better because it doesn't sit as tight in the water," which is kind of true.
-A lot of times, if you have a real stiff wall net, when the fish hits it, it'll bounce off.
+A lot of times, if you have a real stiff wall of net, when the fish hits it, it'll bounce off.
 But if the wall gives a little bit more, the fish has more of a chance to get tangled up in it.
-In some cases, ragged nets does catch a little bit better, but I don't like seeing it.
+In some cases, a raggy net does catch a little bit better, but I don't like seeing it.
 I like to be on top of my gear.